A night photographing the Milky Way in one of the best places on earth for stargazing

 Do I need photography experience?

 None whatsoever.
 This tour is pitched at all levels — from experienced photographers wanting to deepen their night sky skills, to those who have never picked up a camera but simply want to experience one of the world's most extraordinary natural spectacles.
+But for those wanting to get the most out of photographing the night sky it is helpful to have a basic understanding of how your camera works - and, if you don't have that understanding, please download your camera instruction manual with you and bring it with you on the evening.

 Is this a photography workshop or an experience?

 This is an experience first and foremost — not a workshop.
 What it is, is an opportunity to spend an evening with a photographer who has worked around the world for almost 30 years — to see how I read light, find compositions and make the most of Broome's extraordinary night sky.
-You will learn a great deal simply by being there and asking questions.
+You will learn a great deal simply by being there and asking questions

 Prior to your tour I will make contact to find out a little about you, what you are hoping to get out of the experience and whether there are any particular aspects of the Broome night sky you would love to photograph.
 This helps me tailor the evening to get the best possible outcome for everyone.